-Bonnie and Clyde.
-Saving democracy, one bank robbery at a time.
+Bonnie and Clyde—Saving democracy, one bank robbery at a time

 "A sleep wrecker!"

-Rooted in historical fact, the alt-history novel builds on the real-life assassination attempt on president-elect Roosevelt by Giuseppe Zangara in 1933.
+Rooted in historical fact, the novel builds on the real-life assassination attempt on president-elect Franklin Roosevelt by Giuseppe Zangara in 1933.
 Zangara claimed to be motivated by anti-capitalist sentiments but a hasty conviction and subsequent death-by-electrocution left unanswered questions about who may have actually been behind the deadly plot.

-"An exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde."
+"An exciting ride, with tight corners, narrow escapes and real romantic heat between Bonnie and Clyde."

-Available as eBook and softcover
+Available as eBook ($4.99) and softcover ($15.95)